 India!: Recipes from the Bollywood Kitchen, written by Sandra Salmandjee, features over 60 diverse dishes from the cuisine of India.
 Well-known favorites such as Murgh Tandoori (Tandoori Chicken), Palak Paneer (Spinach with Paneer), Gulab Jamun (Fritters with Syrup), Mango Lassi, and Aloo Samosa (Vegetable Samosas) accompany the less common but still delicious Masala Salad Papad (Papadum with Topping), Nimbu Pulao (Lemon Rice), Baingan Bartha (Mashed Eggplant Curry), Masala Kaju (Cashew Nuts with Garam Masala), and Ras Chawal Masala Fish (Steamed Fish in Banana Leaves).
+I will also be sharing her recipe for Paneer Korma following the review.

 Sandra Salmandjee, nicknamed Chef Sanjee, is a food blogger based in Paris.
 She is known for her modern and inventive style of Indian cuisine.
 She started her blog, Bollywood Kitchen (in French), as a way to share her passion with others.
 She also has her own cooking show on Youtube and runs private events.